Stettinum/react-native-floating-labels/README.md

 ***EDIT***
-Have dependency for 'react-native-text-input-reset' => `npm install react-native-text-input-reset`
+Have dependency for 'react-native-text-input-reset' => `npm install react-native-text-input-reset` and then `react-native link react-native-text-input-reset`